ahmetb/dailybbble/README.md

 continuously to retrieve data from Dribbble.
 You can use `supervisor` to keep this process alive.

+In addition you can send daily/weekly emails newsletters by scheduling cronjobs (one runs every morning, one every Saturday noon) with commands

+    python -m dailybbble.emailer daily
+    python -m dailybbble.emailer weekly

 ## Installation

 Windows Azure Table Storage is used as database.
 Therefore you need to